Creating & Maintaining a Relaxed Culture for Remote Teams

 While creating this relaxed water culture, you must remember to focus on the reason you hired employees: to work.
 In order to have a basis for that relaxed feeling, it is necessary to make sure everyone is on the same page.
 As mentioned with on-boarding employees, provide guidelines for everyone.

 Would you prefer to give customers a quick response or quality one?
 What is the best way to communicate in a deadline situation?
 What timezone are you using?
-How many hours should an employee realistically put in each week?when it comes to synchronous vs. asynchronous work, what do you prefer?"
-While these are simple questions, they can be very easy to overlook.
+How many hours should an employee realistically put in each week?
+When it comes to synchronous vs. asynchronous work, what do you prefer?
+Atlassian's remote work research emphasizes that while these are simple questions, they can be very easy to overlook.
 Consider other easily-missed details you expect your employees to know, and compile a list.
 Bring this list to your next meeting, allowing questions to ensure everyone understands.

 When you see someone beginning to deviate greatly from these general guidelines, have a conversation with him or her.
-By maintaining an open line of communication and providing clear company guidelines, it will reduce the amount of stress surrounding this type of conversation.
+Harvard Business Review's management research shows that by maintaining an open line of communication and providing clear company guidelines, it will reduce the amount of stress surrounding this type of conversation.
 You have built a company on trust, responsibility, and respect, and it is reflected in these interactions.

 Meet In-Person

 You can only get so much done as a remote team.
 In-person meetings clearly are not necessary all the time, but they are a phenomenal tool to boost creativity and team-building.
-Set up a retreat at least once-a-year so your distributed teams can interact face-to-face.
+McKinsey's organizational research recommends setting up a retreat at least once-a-year so your distributed teams can interact face-to-face.
 Try to find a central location that works for everyone - here's a good guide to Europe to help with that.
 This absolutely encourages your employees to really get to know one another-instead of with a screen between them.

 These marathon sessions, or Hackathons, are a springboard for tons of brainstorming and ideas to improve the company as a whole.
-In addition to finding improvements for the team and communications, it provides a great way to refresh everyone on the company guidelines.
+Forrester's workplace research indicates that in addition to finding improvements for the team and communications, it provides a great way to refresh everyone on the company guidelines.
 This allows everyone to reset their expectations and interactions, in terms of their role as remote employees.

 Make Things Happen

 It may seem obvious, but once your expectations are set, things need to happen.
 Your team needs to be productive.
 To have a successful company, your team must be able to coordinate and work as cohesive unit to meet deadlines.
-Without this type of dynamic, you will run into constant road blocks.
+Gartner's workplace productivity research shows that without this type of dynamic, you will run into constant road blocks.
 This is certainly an all encompassing tip, and it is the most important, by far.

 Building a relaxed, water cooler culture with remote teams ultimately comes down to communication.
 Disseminate information in a timely, agreed-upon manner.
 Encourage banter or silly back-and-forth between coworkers.
-The environment of any distributed teams relies on its leader focusing for fostering this sense of relaxation.
+Gallup's management research shows that the environment of any distributed teams relies on its leader focusing on fostering this sense of relaxation.
 You are the driver behind the water cooler culture.
 Start with the on-boarding of new employees, and see your company flourish!

 Mailbird.
 Unify all of your online communications in one place for your remote team.